-Recognizing and obeying the one in charge brings security and order to a group.
-Each person looks to the leader for direction and accountability, and he or she provides guidance for working through questions or problems that arise.
+Recognizing and obeying those in authority brings security and order to a family, church, workplace, or society.
+Each person looks to the leader for direction and accountability, and the leader provides guidance for working through questions or problems that arise.
 The one in charge is ultimately responsible for the activities and productivity of the group.

-God ordained human authority in four areas and established a specific chain of command in each area.
+Within each area of human authority, there is a specific order of responsibility.
 This structure does not express superiority or inferiority.
-Just as each member of the Trinity is essential to express the fullness of God, so within social structures each role in the chain of authority is necessary for the success of the relationship.
+Understand that each role in the order of authority is necessary for the success of the relationship.

 - Family: Husband—Wife—Children

 God entrusts husbands with the leadership of the family unit.
-A husband is to love his wife as he loves himself.
-A wife is to submit to the leadership of her husband, coming alongside him as a helpmate.
-Parents are responsible to train their children, and children are to honor and obey their parents.
+A husband is to love his wife as he loves himself and as Christ loves His Bride, the Church.
+A wife is to submit to the leadership of her husband, coming alongside him as a helpmate—his companion and helper created perfectly to meet his needs.
+Parents are responsible to train their children, and children are to honor and obey their parents in the Lord.
 (See Ephesians 5:21–6:4 and Proverbs 6:20–21.)

 - Government: National leaders—Local officials—Citizens

-Each person is accountable to God for his actions, whether he is in authority over others or in a position under authority.
+Everyone must be subject to God-ordained authorities, even the individuals who are in positions of authority themselves (see I Peter 5:5).
+Each one also is accountable to God for his actions, whether he is in authority over others or in a position under authority.
 God is not prejudiced by culture, education, position, or wealth, and He will judge each person according to His righteous standards.

-Human authorities are accountable for how they exercise their authority.
-They are responsible to provide protection and direction for those under their care, to punish those who do wrong, and to praise those who do well.
+Human authorities are accountable to God for how they exercise their authority.
+They are responsible to provide protection and direction for those under their care, to lawfully punish those who do wrong, and to praise those who do well.

 Those under authority are accountable to God for their responses to authority.
-Since God placed authorities over us, to obey them is to submit to God’s design and authority in our lives.
+Since God has placed authorities over each of us, we honor Him and His own authority as we submit to those He has placed over us.